dharmaraj257/Create-a-simple-project-creating-AWS-s3-bucket-using-terraform-resources/README.md

-# Create a simple project creating an AWS s3 bucket using terraform resources.
+# Create a simple project to create an AWS s3 bucket using Terraform resources.

 Create Aws S3 bucket using Infrastructure as  tool terraform script